Current Projects

 Developmental Evaluation Pilot Activity (DEPA-MERL)

-Developmental evaluation (DE) was created to evaluate innovative programs that operate in complex environments and are thus expected to adapt over time.
+Developmental Evaluation (DE) was created to evaluate innovative programs that operate in complex environments and are thus expected to adapt over time.
 The Developmental Evaluation Pilot Activity (DEPA-MERL), developed under the U.S. Global Development Lab’s Monitoring, Evaluation, Research and Learning Innovations (MERLIN) program at the United States Agency for International Development (USAID), is testing the effectiveness of DE in the USAID context.
 The DEPA-MERL consortium consists of Social Impact (prime), Search for Common Ground (Search), and the William Davidson Institute (WDI) at the University of Michigan.
 As part of the consortium, Social Impact and Search are implementing DEs while WDI is serving as an evaluator to assess the effectiveness of this approach in the USAID context.

 Back to Top